sampsyo/cs6120/content/blog/2025-5-13-superopt/index.md

 title = "Technology Mapping with Egraphs"
 [extra]
 bio = """
-  Arnav Muthiyan is a third year undergraduate student interested in computer architecture.<br>
+  Arnav Muthiayen is a third year undergraduate student interested in computer architecture.<br>
   Neel Patel is a first year PhD student interested in computer architecture and systems.<br>
 """
 [[extra.authors]]